 Remember to delete the vehicle from your user agreement immediately when you sell your car.
 Contact the company you have the

 agreement with to find out the easiest way to do this.
 This also applies if you wish to transfer the agreement to a new vehicle.

 We recommend that you make an agreement with the new owner as to who will pay for toll transactions on the day of the sale,

 so that the matter can be easily settled between yourselves in case the invoice for toll transactions after the time of sale

 The tags are from two different manufacturers but function in the same way.
 These tags will continue to be delivered until

 the individual toll road companies’ supplies run out.

 The tags are from two different manufacturers (Norbit and Kapsch).
 They are somewhat different in size and design from the

 old tags, but work in the same way.

-The toll road operators ensure that new tags are sent out when the old ones need to be changed.
+The toll road companies ensure that new tags are sent out when the old ones need to be changed.